stevenbrookslv/Simple-Database-Server/README.md

 # Simple-Database-Server

+#Not currently working on this, while it is good for a very simple backend, and probably has some potential with lots of work, have to much going on and more interesting projects to work on at the moment.

 All that is needed to set up a simple backend for any mysql database is a dictionary with the columns of the database, example- fields = {
 	'id': None,